nasa/scrub/docs/output.md

 - Line number: The line number of the file being referenced by the warning
 - Query name [optional]: If applicable, the tool query name that generated the warning
 - Warning description: A detailed description of the warning.
 May be more than one line
+- Warning author: Author of the offending section of code.
+This attribute may not be supported by all analysis tools.

 **Note**: For analysis tools that include a web component for viewing analysis results, the warning description section will also include a URL where the detailed warning results may be viewed